dilanzib/A-star-algorithm/README.md

-# School-porject where I implemented the A* algorithm
+# School project where I implemented the A* algorithm